polyipseity/information/special/academia/HKUST/CIVL 1100/introduction to civil engineering.md

   - civil engineer characteristics ::: problem solvers
   - civil engineering characteristics ::: Oldest engineering discipline.
 Takes place on all levels, from municipal to nationals in the public sector, from homeowners to international companies in the private sector.
   - built environment ::: man-made using materials and natural resources, benefiting mankind, with environment protection and prudent urban planning
-    - built environment example ::: Hoover Dam, a hydroelectric and reservoir project started on the Colorado River in 1931, affects Las Vegas, United States significantly to the present.
+    - built environment example ::: Hoover Dam, a hydroelectric and reservoir project constructed on the Colorado River from 1931 to 1936, affects Las Vegas, United States significantly to the present.
 - civil engineering importance ::: improving living environments, productivity, and working efficiency
   - [civil engineering examples](#civil%20engineering%20examples)
   - [civil engineering slogans in Hong Kong](#civil%20engineering%20slogans%20in%20Hong%20Kong)